jenstroeger/python-package-template/README.md

 - Change the `LICENSE.md` file and the license badge according to your needs, and adjust the `SECURITY.md` file to your needs (more details [here](https://docs.github.com/en/code-security/getting-started/adding-a-security-policy-to-your-repository)).
 Remove all content from the `CHANGELOG.md` file.

-- Rename the `src/package/` folder to whatever your own package’s name will be, adjust the Github Actions in `.github/workflows/`, and review the `Makefile`, `pyproject.toml`, `.pre-commit-config.yaml` files as well as the unit tests accordingly. **Note**: by default all Actions run on three different host types (Linux, MacOS, and Windows) whose [rates vary widely](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions#minute-multipliers), so make sure that you disable or budget accordingly if you’re in a private repository!
+- Rename the `src/package/` folder to whatever your own package’s name will be, adjust the Github Actions in `.github/workflows/`, and review the `Makefile`, `pyproject.toml`, `.pre-commit-config.yaml` files as well as the tests accordingly. **Note**: by default all Actions run on three different host types (Linux, MacOS, and Windows) whose [rates vary widely](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions#minute-multipliers), so make sure that you disable or budget accordingly if you’re in a private repository!

 - A new protected `release` branch, should be created if it doesn't already exist.
 This branch should be configured with appropriate security policies and essential checks to ensure the integrity and stability of the release process.